alok-ai-lab/DeepInsight3D_pkg/README.md

 8. `Parm.Threshold` (for Class Activation Maps)

     Set the threshold of class activation maps (CAMs) by changing the value between 0 and 1.
 If the value is high (towards 1), then the region of activation maps will be very fine.
 On the other hand, the region will be broader towards value 0.
-Default is 0.6.
-However, 0.45 was also used to produce some results in the paper.
+Default is 0.3.

 9. `Parm.DesiredGenes`